GravityShark0/st-grav-flexipatch/README.md

 # st-grav-flexipatch
-st-flexipatch by bakkeby with my patches selected
+st-flexipatch by bakkeby with my patches selected and some config fixes

 ## Patches
 - ALPHA